What is an Azure Service Bus?

 Differences

-• Queues can be used for one-to-one communication but Topics can be used for one-to-many communication scenarios.
+• Queues are used for one-to-one communication, but Topics are used for one-to-many communication scenarios.

-• Receivers need to subscribe for topics and optionally need to specify rules.
+• Receivers need to subscribe for Topics and optionally specify rules.

 1. Messaging Sessions

-Sessions are utilized to ensure messages are processed in a first-in, first-out manner in the Service Bus.
-Message sessions enable the organized handling of interconnected message sequences without limit.
+Messaging sessions are utilized to ensure FIFO (First-In, First-Out) processing of messages.
+They enable the organized handling of interconnected message sequences without limits.

 2. Auto-forwarding

-Auto forwarding allows you to link a queue or subscription to another within the namespace using its capability.
-When auto forwarding is enabled Service Bus automatically transfers messages from the source queue or topic to the destination queue or topic.
+Auto-forwarding links a queue or subscription to another within the namespace.
+When enabled, Service Bus automatically transfers messages from the source queue or topic to the destination queue or topic.

 3. Dead Letter Queues